mui/mui-x/docs/data/data-grid/editing/editing.md

 The following demo requires a value for the **Payment method** column only if the **Is paid?** column is checked:

-{{"demo": "ConditionalValidationGrid.js", "disableAd": true, "bg": "inline", "defaultCodeOpen": false}}
+{{"demo": "ConditionalValidationGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Linked fields